TransfiniteMeshPrimitives-TFMP-demo/TransfiniteMeshPrimitives-TFMP-demo/README.md

 ## Examples

-This section presents representative device-oriented examples created in TFMP, with each figure showing a direct comparison between the TFMP-authored geometry and its downstream result in [Gmsh](https://gmsh.info/).
+This section presents representative device-oriented examples created in TFMP, with each figure showing a direct comparison between the TFMP-authored geometry and the corresponding downstream result in [Gmsh](https://gmsh.info/).

 ### Example 1.
 MOSFET structure